 Georgia citizens who have reached the age of 62 may enroll at Georgia Southwestern State University under a special program authorized by the University System of Georgia.
 To be eligible for enrollment in this program such persons must meet the following requirements:

 - Must be residents of Georgia, 62 years of age or older at the time of registration, and present a birth certificate or other comparable written documentation of age to enable the registrar to determine eligibility.

-- May enroll as regular or auditing students in courses offered for resident credit on a "space available" basis without payment of fees, except for supplies.
+- May enroll as regular or auditing students in courses offered for resident credit on a "space available" basis without payment of fees, except for supplies, laboratory, or shop fees.

 - Must in general meet all System and institution undergraduate or graduate admission requirements to include high school graduation, ACT/SAT scores, and Learning Support, if enrolling for credit.
 In exceptional cases where circumstances indicate that certain requirements such as high school graduation and SAT/ACT scores requirements are inappropriate, the University may waive one or more of these requirements.
 The University may provide diagnostic methods to determine whether or not participation in Learning Support will be required prior to enrollment in regular credit.